Colette N. Cann

 Dr. Cann’s scholarship has allowed her to collaborate with teachers, students, and community organizations and has appeared in journals such as Race, Ethnicity and Education; Whiteness and Education; Urban Education; Journal of Peace Education; Qualitative Inquiry, and Cultural Studies <–> Critical Methodologies.
-Dr. Cann's most recent publication is The Activist Academic: Engaged Scholarship for Resistance, Hope and Social Change.
+Dr. Cann's most recent publication is Rise for Racial Justice: How to Talk About Race With Schools and Communities

 - Critical Race Theory